Lakshmi-cpp/python_statistics_project/data.md

-This simple project calculates basic statistics (mean, median, and standard deviation) of randomly generated integers using Pandas and NumPy.
+This simple project details about car